Kannagari/Heap-Operations/README.md

 # Heap-Operations
 This program was an exercise to practice the implementation of heaps, as well as heap operations such as building heaps, printing heaps, reHeapUp and reHeapDown.
+Written in C++.